Port security: Maritime Terrorism and Piracy

 Although there are many government sponsored agencies involved with port security, the responsibility of providing that security is of state and local governments.
 Allen (2007) states that 'under the protective principle, a state has jurisdiction to prescribe and enforce laws against acts that threaten vital state interests'.
 The protective principle 'recognizes that a state may apply its laws to protect vital state interests, such as the state's national security or governmental functions'.
 Some ports may enact their own police forces in addition to city law enforcement.

 There have been proposals to consolidate federal agencies responsible for border security.
 The consolidation may offer some long-term benefits, but three challenges may hinder a successful implementation of security enhancing initiatives at the nations ports: standards, funding, and collaboration.

 The first challenge involves implementing a set of standards that defines what safeguards a port should have in place.
 Under the Coast Guard's direction, a set of standards is being developed for all U.S. ports to use in conducting port vulnerability assessments.
 However, many questions remain about whether the thousands of people who have grown accustomed to working in certain ways at the nation's ports will agree to, and implement, the kinds of changes that a substantially changed environment will require.

 The second challenge involves determining the amounts needed and sources of funding for the kinds of security improvements that are likely to be required to meet the standards.
 Florida's experience indicates that security measures are likely to be more expensive than many anticipate, and determining how to pay these costs and how the federal government should participate will present a challenge.

 The third challenge is ensuring that there is sufficient cooperation and coordination among the many stakeholders to make the security measures work.
 Experience to date indicates that this coordination is more difficult than many stakeholders anticipate, and that continued practice and testing will be key in making it work.

 Policing

-Whilst the threat of terrorism cannot be totally be dismissed the day-to-day operations of port and harbour police more often deals with more mundane issues, such as theft (including pilferage by dock workers), smuggling, illegal immigration; health and safety with regards to hazardous cargoes, safe docking of vessels, and safe operation of vehicles and plant; environmental protection e.g. spillages and contaminated bilge water.
+Whilst the threat of terrorism cannot be totally be dismissed the day-to-day operations of port and harbor police more often deals with more mundane issues, such as theft (including pilferage by dock workers), smuggling, illegal immigration; health and safety with regards to hazardous cargoes, safe docking of vessels, and safe operation of vehicles and plant; environmental protection e.g. spillages and contaminated bilge water.